greenorchid/k3d-playground/README.md

 2. **Access**:
    [http://localhost:8080](http://localhost:8080)

+## KEDA - Overview

 [KEDA](https://keda.sh/) (Kubernetes Event-driven Autoscaling) is a single-purpose and lightweight component that can be added into any Kubernetes cluster and extends native Kubernetes scaling to support event-driven applications.

 ## KEDA HTTP Scaling (Elastic Stack)

-This project implements **Traffic-Based Elastic Scaling** using the KEDA HTTP Add-on.
+This PoC project implements **Traffic-Based Elastic Scaling** using the KEDA HTTP Add-on.
 This allows the Frontend to scale-to-zero when idle and rapidly scale-out based on concurrent request volume.

 ### Scaling Architecture
 ```mermaid